Genokrad/react-editor/README.md

 # React + TypeScript + Vite

+Before start use command - yarn.
+For start the project enter the command - "dev": "vite".

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: